itsmusician/homados/README.md

 - Better testing on windows platform
 - A few more standard noise types, namely burst and true OVN
 - More predictable and defined multichannel behavior
-- dBFS units as an optional alternative to pure amplitude values for the gain scalar
 - output normalization
-- More options in the debug script
 - other stuff but I'm not tellin'